Setting Translation Checks

 More examples can be found below:

-You can use the following regular expression if you want to check whether there are characters apart from alphanumeric ones and whitespace in the translation text or in both the source and translation texts.
-Examples of special characters are: !@#$%&* and others.
+You can use the following regular expression to check whether there are characters apart from alphanumeric ones and whitespace in the translation text or both the source and translation texts.
+Special characters include: !@#$%&* and others.

 Regex: [^a-zA-Z0-9\s]

-Often translators add a space or a tab or a newline at the end of their translation text, which is not present in the source text.
-To check whether there are such cases, you can use the following regular expression.
+Often, translators add a space, tab, or newline at the end of their translation text, which is not present in the source text.
+You can use the following regular expression to check whether there are such cases.

 Regex: [\s\t\n]+$

-Using the + in the regular expression means that there will be a match even if spaces or tabs, or newlines are more than one.
+Using the + in the regular expression, there will be a match even if there is more than one space, tab, or new line.
 The $ sign denotes the end of the string.
 If you apply it to both the source and the translation text, then the following can happen:

-• If both the source and the translation text contain a space at the end, no error will be returned.
+• No error will be returned if the source and translation text contain a space at the end.

-• If either the source or the translation text contains a space at the end, an error will be returned.
+• An error will be returned if the source or translation text contains a space at the end.

-If the translation check is applied only to the translation text, an error will be raised every time there is a space, a tab, or a newline at the end of the string, regardless if the source text contains them or not.
+If the check is applied only to the translation text, an error will be raised whenever there is a space, tab, or newline at the end of the string, regardless of whether the source text contains them.

-Description: Find whitespace at the end or beginning of a string
+4. Find whitespace at the start or end of a string

-Similar to the example above, if you want to locate whitespace at the beginning or at the end of a string, you can use the following regular expression.
+Like the example above, if you want to locate whitespace at the beginning or the end of a string, you can use the following regular expression.

 Regex: ^\s+|\s$